 A Final Warning

 * – There is some risk to this advice because not paying a debt could lead to court action (judgment) or similar.
+Some banks may even try to seize your airplane, if you have one, if you don’t pay your loans in time.
+If this happens, an airplane repo attorney can help you negotiate with the bank.
 It is also unbiblical to not pay your debts (Psalm 37:21) so don’t misunderstand my advice – TEMPORARILY put off the ones that you can’t pay while you handle the debts you can, one at a time.

 Have you ever used a settlement to pay off debt?
 Was it a good move or a bad one?
 If you think it is a good idea, how do you feel about what Psalm 37:21 says about debt repayment?